JhonatMiranda/Openllama-CodeDepot/README.md

 ## Script 1
 Important results:
-<s> Q: What is the largest animal?
+'<s>' Q: What is the largest animal?
 A: The largest animal is the blue whale.
 Q: What is the smallest animal?
 A: The smallest animal is the dwarf chameleon

-The <s> indicate the script, and the model answer is a chat.
+The '<s>' indicate the script, and the model answer is a chat.

 ## Script 2
 Important results: